Welcome to our blog about intercompany cost allocations and how they are handled in S/4HANA Financial Accounting.

 - For the intercompany cost allocation in the supplying company, the sender object is a cost center (in the app “Reassign costs and revenues” there could be a different one).
 Receiver objects in the ordering company could be cost center, project (customer project, internal project and Mario project/EPPM project) or service order item.

-Remark: with CE2005 the intercompany cost allocation to service order item are not yet taken in account in periodic billing (planned on roadmap).
+Remark: with CE2011 the intercompany cost allocation to service order item are now taken in account in periodic billing too.

 The periodic intercompany billing and subsequent AP posting in the lower section is necessary to cover all legal requirements